Himalayan Jeep Safari

 Himalayan Jeep safari

 Singalila National Park is a reserved forest area placed at the Singalila range in Darjeeling district.
-This is a high altitude park passing between 7,900ft to about 12,000ft covering an area of 78.6 square km.
-This is, in particular, the most important highest altitude park in the state of West Bengal.
+A high-altitude park passing between 7,900ft to about 12,000ft covering an area of 78.6 square km.
+This is in particular the highest altitude park in the state of West Bengal.

-It was originally a wildlife sanctuary park and succeeding made into a national park in 1992.
+Originally a wildlife sanctuary park that succeeded in converting itself into a national park in 1992.
 The whole of the Singalila range and the general park has long been part of the trekking route to Sandakphu and Phalut.
+The best way to visit the park is following this very route.

-For visits to the park, this way is most famous for tourists.
-There is more a gravel road for jeeps that runs through the park on this route up to Sandakphu and Phalut.
-The north area of the park is available through Rimbik.
-To the north of this park is Sikkim and to the west is Nepal.
+A gravel road for jeeps runs through the park on this route all the way up to Sandakphu and Phalut.
+The north area of the park is accessible through Rimbik.
+Sikkim is located in the northern side of the park while Nepal lies to its west.

 How to take the safari?